How to Apply

 Genetic Counseling Admissions Match

-Genetic Counseling Admissions Match The Genetic Counseling Training Program at Case Western Reserve University is participating in the Genetic Counseling Admissions Match through National Matching Services (NMS).
+Genetic Counseling Admissions Match The Genetic Counseling Training Program at Case Western Reserve University participates in the Genetic Counseling Admissions Match through National Matching Services (NMS).
 The GC Admissions Match has been established to enhance the process of placing applicants into positions in masters-level genetic counseling programs that are accredited by the Accreditation Council for Genetic Counseling (ACGC).
-The Match uses a process that takes into account both applicants' and programs' preferences.
+The Match uses a process that considers both applicants' and programs' preferences.
 All applicants must first register for the Match with NMS before applying to participate in genetic counseling graduate programs.
 At the conclusion of all program interviews, both applicants and programs will submit ranked lists of preferred placements to NMS according to deadlines posted on the NMS website.
 The binding results of the Match will be released to both applicants and programs simultaneously in late April.

 Please visit the NMS website to register for the match, review detailed information about the matching process, and to view a demonstration of how the matching algorithm works.